macimax/WIKI_STEPMANIA/MessageCommands.md

 Activated whenever a player's life changes.
 Params include Player and LifeMeter.

-If the lifebar is type is battery it will also have LivesLost and LostLife.
+If the lifebar is type is battery it will also have LivesLeft and LostLife.

 ### ScoreChangedMessageCommand